Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

 The map $\ell_X\colon\G\ra\N$ is normally known as \emph{length function}, or \emph{marked length spectrum} by analogy with the Riemannian setting.
 It is natural to wonder whether $\ell_X$ fully encodes the geometry of the $\G$--action.
 For cube complexes that, like Riemannian manifolds, enjoy the \emph{geodesic extension property}, we show that this is indeed the case:

-\begin{thmintro} Let $\G$ be a group and let $X$ and $Y$ be irreducible $\CAT$ cube complexes with no free faces.
-Suppose that $\Aut(X)$ and $\Aut(Y)$ contain uniform lattices.
-Given minimal, non-elementary actions $\G\acts X$ and $\G\acts Y$ with the same $\ell^1$ length function, there exists a (unique) $\G$--equivariant cubical isomorphism $\Phi\colon X\ra Y$. \end{thmintro}
+\begin{thmintro} Let $X$ and $Y$ be irreducible $\CAT$ cube complexes with no free faces, each admitting properly discontinuous\footnote{It is not sufficient for our arguments that $X$ and $Y$ admit cocompact groups actions.
+However, this is only due to the need for Lemma~\ref{geometric implies nonelementary} in the proof of Proposition~\ref{colouring}.}, cocompact group actions.
+Let $\G$ be a group and let $\G\acts X$ and $\G\acts Y$ be $\ell^1$--minimal, non-elementary actions with the same $\ell^1$ length function.
+Then there exists a (unique) $\G$--equivariant cubical isomorphism $\Phi\colon X\ra Y$. \end{thmintro}

 This extends known results for groups acting on trees \cite{Culler-Morgan} and $2$--dimensional right-angled Artin groups acting on square complexes \cite{Charney-Margolis}.